Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Impact on Authoritative Server Load

 Lower TTLs = more queries hitting your authoritative servers.
 With DNScale's anycast network, this is less of a concern since queries are distributed across multiple edge nodes, but it's still worth considering for very high-traffic domains.
+It also directly affects your query usage and billing.

 TTL for Specific Scenarios